carpentries-i18n/i18n/README.md

 [Transifex]() is a collaborative platform for translations.
 We can upload the `pot` files produced by the `update` command.
-However, to have a better user experience on that platform we suggest that the `lesson_file.pot` is broken into one per chapter.
+However, to have a better user experience on that platform we suggest that the `lesson_file.pot` is broken into one per episode.
 To do so you can use the helper script available in this repository

 ```bash
 $ lesson="TheSuperLesson"